How To Best Organize a Walk In Pantry

 Pantry Shelving Ideas:

-If you are planning a pantry layout, please do NOT let your contractor build shelves like these.
+If you are planning a pantry layout or new shelving, do NOT let your contractor build shelves like mine.
 Look closely and you’ll see the corners are lost behind solid vertical panels, rather than open corner shelves.
-But I am stuck with them for now anyway.
+But I am stuck with them . . . for now anyway.

 I am embarrassed to show this picture.
 But in the spirit of being real and authentic, I’m here sharing honestly how I analyzed what was working and what wasn’t.